wenzelm/slidr-sloppr/README.md

 <a name="softclipalign"></a>
 `-x <num>`
 Scale factor for upper tail length limit (default: 1.0).
-This factor allows for controlling the amount of soft-clipping allowed during read alignment in HISAT2 or BOWTIE2.
+This factor controls the amount of soft-clipping allowed during read alignment in HISAT2 or BOWTIE2.
 This is achieved via the minimum score functions:

     hisat2  --score-min L,5,-0.4*x --sp 1,0 --mp 3,1
     bowtie2 --score-min L,5,1-(0.4*x) --ma 1 --mp 3,1 --local